 The objective of the alignment process was for the parties to understand the issues together and agree on a set of outcomes in a way that built openness and trust, enabling them to work towards a collaborative solution.

 1. Building trust with leaders:

-The alignment process began in February 2013 with a series of confidential 1:1 interviews to establish trust and rapport with the leaders of each team.
+The alignment process began with a series of confidential 1:1 interviews to establish trust and rapport with the leaders of each team.
 The client Head of Organisation Effectiveness also took part as an ‘internal champion’.
 This stage took several months and required considerable tenacity.
 Getting the various stakeholders on board with a collaborative alignment process is often an important part of the work, as key leaders are not always positive about an alignment intervention.
 Meetings were frequently rescheduled due to project pressures, (as is typical on intense projects).
 A key breakthrough in this process was when a JV senior manager admitted that a past experience on another project, where a conflict over commercials had ended up in court, was affecting his ability to trust.
 Although this was separate to this project it had a very real and corrosive dynamic; it was an ‘elephant’ that needed to be named.

 2. Separate workshops with teams:

 The facilitators designed separate ‘mirror up’ workshops for the client and JV teams.
 These took place simultaneously in the same venue, in the morning before the main integrated workshop.
 The participants explored three simple questions: